ying-tang/help-documentation/_horizon/launch-instance-from-horizon.md

 **Note:** Ensure that proper security group rules are defined for connecting to your instance over `ssh` or `rdp`.

-1. Log in to the IBM Blue Box Cloud OpenStack dashboard.
+1. Log in to the IBM Blue Box Horizon dashboard.

 2. Expand the **Project** panel, then the **Compute** tab in the left navigation area, and click on **Instances**.